earthlab/earthlab.github.io/_drafts/course-materials/setup-r-rstudio/2016-12-08-setup-02-packages.md

 library(ggplot2)

 ```
+Note that you don't need to use quotes around the package name when you call it
+using the `library()` function.
+But you do need the quotes when you install a

-In our case, the knitr and rmarkdown packages load buttons and options within
+In our case, the `knitr` and `rmarkdown` packages load buttons and options within
-the Rstudio enviornment that we can use.
+the `Rstudio` enviornment that we can use.
 Thus we won't have to call these two
 packages in our code in this lesson.
+However, when we use `ggplot2` to plot,
+we will have to call it.
+We will see how this works in the next set of lessons.